-One day I needed to ask my property manager for the monthly allotment of parking passes for guests who might visit me.
-He greets me with his usual warm welcome and asks what he can do for me.
-After retrieving the passes he makes an unwarranted comment,
+One day I needed to ask my property manager for the monthly allotment of guest parking passes.
+He greeted me with his usual warm welcome and asked what he can do for me.
+After retrieving the passes he made an unwarranted comment,

 “You always look so… comfortable.”

 Understandably, I was presentable just enough to walk around my apartment complex but maybe not enough to leave it.
 However, why he felt the need to comment on how I looked, I’m not quite sure.
 Was he implying I always look like shit?
 Or that I might have just woken up?
 I get, I live in LA, where people look hot even in sweat pants, but that doesn’t mean I should conform… right?

 To put things into perspective, I should explain my lack of care for my physical presentation.
 It’s not that I’m lazy or ignorant about what looks good on me.
 I do, in fact, enjoy looking nice, even the long process of it can be fun.
 I am female after all and the girly-girl in me (very small…) does enjoy getting dolled up every once in a while.

 However, I only do so when I have a meaningful reason to.
 This might be for a family event or a friend’s show or a hot date.
 But when I’m out in public I truly do not want to be noticed for what people see physically.

 I’ve been victim to unwanted attention and it wasn’t pleasant.